 For L-1A (managers and executives), you can get up to seven years total.
 For L-1B (specialized knowledge), it is five years.
 After that, you either need to leave the US for at least one year before applying again, or you need to switch to a different status (like getting a green card, which L-1A holders are well-positioned for).

-The Green Card Connection
+The Green Card Connection (This Is the Big One)

 L-1B holders can also pursue green cards, but they usually go through the EB-2 or EB-3 categories, which can have longer waits depending on your country of birth.
+The good news for Canadians is that these wait times are typically much shorter than they are for applicants from India or China.

 What Could Go Wrong?